Sustainability & the Environment

 Chatham University names architectural team to lead Eden Hall Campus master plan

-As Chatham University celebrates its 140th anniversary during 2009–2010, the institution is poised to lay the foundation for the future of its “green” Eden Hall Campus in Gibsonia, including the new Falk School of Sustainability that will be located there.
+As Chatham University celebrates its 140th anniversary during 2009–2010, the institution is poised to lay the foundation for the future of its “green” Eden Hall Campus in Gibsonia, including the new Falk School of Sustainability & Environment that will be located there.
 University officials announced that it has hired the architectural team of Berkebile Nelson Immenschuh McDowell (BNIM) of Kansas City, Mo., which is partnering with landscape design firm Andropogon Associates of Philadelphia to lead the master planning process.

-The University received a $750,000 gift from the Richard King Mellon Foundation toward both the master plan and the University’s search for the dean of its new Falk School of Sustainability (SSE), which will eventually be located at the 388-acre Eden Hall Campus.
+The University received a $750,000 gift from the Richard King Mellon Foundation toward both the master plan and the University’s search for the dean of its new Falk School of Sustainability & Environment (SSE), which will eventually be located at the 388-acre Eden Hall Campus.
 The PNC Foundation, which receives its principal funding from The PNC Financial Services Group (NYSE: PNC), also contributed funds for the master plan.
 Announced in June 2009, SSE is one of the first schools of sustainability in the United States, while the Eden Hall Campus will be one of the country’s first university campuses built from the ground up in the 21st century.
 It will complement the University’s historic 39-acre Shadyside Campus which is the city’s oldest original university campus and includes the new Chatham Eastside facility less than one mile east at Penn and Fifth avenues in East Liberty.

 The PNC and Richard King Mellon Foundation gifts represent the first major gifts for the Eden Hall Campus since the University received the property from Eden Hall Foundation on May 1, 2008.